minio/docs/source/administration/console/subnet-registration.rst

 You can use the MinIO Console to perform several of the license and subscription related functions available in MinIO, such as:

 - View the license you are currently using for your MinIO deployment.
-- Subscribe to |SUBNET|.
+- Subscribe to a commercial license, which includes access to |SUBNET|.
-- Manage the deployment's SUBNET license.
+- Manage the deployment's Enterprise license.
 - Access Support tools for sharing with MinIO Engineering.
+- Review differences between license options.

 License
 -------

-MinIO offers two licensing options:
+MinIO offers three licensing options:

 #.
 Open source with the :minio-git:`GNU AGPLv3 license <mc/blob/master/LICENSE>`
 #.
-Paid commercial license with included support direct from MinIO Engineers
+Enterprise Lite, a `commercial license <https://min.io/pricing?ref=docs>`__ with included support direct from MinIO Engineers
+#.
+Enterprise Plus, a `commercial license <https://min.io/pricing?ref=docs>`__ with included support direct from MinIO Engineers, longer release cycle, shorter SLA, and other benefits

-This page shows the current license status of the deployment.
+The :guilabel:`License` page shows the current license status of the deployment.
 You can also begin the registration process to sign up for a paid subscription or add the deployment to an existing subscription.

 Deployments licensed under AGPLv3 must comply to the terms of the license.